Palladium: Medicine

-Jewelry
+Jewellery

-Palladium has been used as a precious metal in jewelry since 1939 as an alternative to platinum in the alloys called "white gold", where the naturally white color of palladium does not require rhodium plating.
+Palladium has been used as a precious metal in jewellery since 1939 as an alternative to platinum in the alloys called "white gold", where the naturally white color of palladium does not require rhodium plating.
 Palladium, being much less dense than platinum, is similar to gold in that it can be beaten into leaf as thin as 100 nm (1/250,000 in).
-Unlike platinum, palladium may discolor at temperatures above 400 C due to oxidation, making it more brittle and thus less suitable for use in jewelry; to prevent this, palladium intended for jewelry is heated under controlled conditions.
+Unlike platinum, palladium may discolor at temperatures above 400 C due to oxidation, making it more brittle and thus less suitable for use in jewellery; to prevent this, palladium intended for jewellery is heated under controlled conditions.

-Prior to 2004, the principal use of palladium in jewelry was the manufacture of white gold.
+Prior to 2004, the principal use of palladium in jewellery was the manufacture of white gold.
 Palladium is one of the three most popular alloying metals in white gold (nickel and silver can also be used).
 Palladium-gold is more expensive than nickel-gold, but seldom causes allergic reactions (though certain cross-allergies with nickel may occur).

-When platinum became a strategic resource during World War II, many jewelry bands were made out of palladium.
-Palladium was little used in jewelry because of the technical difficulty of casting.
-With the casting problem resolved the use of palladium in jewelry increased, originally because platinum increased in price while the price of palladium decreased.
-In early 2004, when gold and platinum prices rose steeply, China began fabricating volumes of palladium jewelry, consuming 37 tonnes in 2005.
+When platinum became a strategic resource during World War II, many jewellery bands were made out of palladium.
+Palladium was little used in jewellery because of the technical difficulty of casting.
+With the casting problem resolved the use of palladium in jewellery increased, originally because platinum increased in price whilst the price of palladium decreased.
+In early 2004, when gold and platinum prices rose steeply, China began fabricating volumes of palladium jewellery, consuming 37 tonnes in 2005.
 Subsequent changes in the relative price of platinum lowered demand for palladium to 17.4 tonnes in 2009.
 Demand for palladium as a catalyst has increased the price of palladium to about 50% higher than that of platinum in January 2019.

-In January 2010, hallmarks for palladium were introduced by assay offices in the United Kingdom, and hallmarking became mandatory for all jewelry advertising pure or alloyed palladium.
+In January 2010, hallmarks for palladium were introduced by assay offices in the United Kingdom, and hallmarking became mandatory for all jewellery advertising pure or alloyed palladium.
 Articles can be marked as 500, 950, or 999 parts of palladium per thousand of the alloy.

-Fountain pen nibs made from gold are sometimes plated with palladium when a silver (rather than gold) appearance is desired.
-Sheaffer has used palladium plating for decades, either as an accent on otherwise gold nibs or covering the gold completely.

-Palladium is also used by the luxury brand Hermes as one of the metals plating the hardware on their handbags, most famous of which being Birkin.

 Photography

 In the platinotype printing process, photographers make fine-art black-and-white prints using platinum or palladium salts.
 Often used with platinum, palladium provides an alternative to silver.
+But palladium is more inert than the silver used in silver bromide prints, so such photographs are better archived than conventional prints and convey details more clearly.